Alex - stock.adobe.com

 On Tuesday, the ChatGPT maker revealed that it partnered with news publisher Condé Nast to display content from brands such as The New Yorker, Vogue, GQ, Architectural Digest and Vanity Fair within ChatGPT and its search prototype SearchGPT.

 The AI vendor also launched fine-tuning for GPT-4o, claiming that the feature is the most requested from developers.
-It will also offer one million training tokens for free for every organization until September 23.
+It will also offer one million training tokens for free to every organization until September 23.

 The partnership and copyright infringement